 - Collaborative Piano: Qualified pianists may receive academic credit for performing collaboratively with other student musicians.
 This may include chamber ensembles using piano, solo accompanying, and large ensemble accompanying.
 Piano performance majors may use up to six credits of Collaborative Piano to meet ensemble requirements.

-- Fever Pep Band: The Fever Pep Band provides entertainment at all men's and women?s home basketball games.
-Students are selected by audition and are paid for their participation.
-The ensemble is student-led with faculty supervision.
+- Morningside Pep Band: The Pep Band provides entertainment at all men's and women's home basketball games.
+The band is made up of volunteer participation.
+Members recieve a stipend for their participation.

-- Instrumental Jazz Ensemble: The Jazz Band is an academic ensemble that performs music composed in any of the jazz styles through the use of big band and combos.
-Jazz Band is open to any student who wishes to play jazz and improve their improvisation skills.
-Membership is through audition and/or recommendation.
+- Instrumental Jazz Ensemble: The Jazz Ensemble performs music of various jazz styles through the use of big band and combos.
+It rehearses two days per week throughout the fall and spring semesters.
+One of Morningside’s most visible groups, the Jazz Ensemble regularly performs in venues throughout the community, while also hosting two on-campus concerts per semester.
+In recent years, the Jazz Ensemble has participated in competitions throughout the midwest.
+The group is open to any student who wishes to play jazz and improve their improvisation skills.
+Membership is determined through audition.

 - Orchestra: The Siouxland Youth Symphony consists of college string, wind, brass, and percussion players along with top high school instrumentalists of the Siouxland area.
 Students may also be offered paid positions in the Sioux City Symphony Orchestra, providing valuable professional work experience and additional income.